SherG/sherrieg/content/blog/electricity-inflation-new-england/index.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto,e_sharpen/v1658693609/iso-ne-natgas_wiwjht.png">
 <figcaption><small><em>Above: a screengrab of ISO New England's dashboard, showing natgas currently accounting for 64% of electricity production.</em></small></figcaption>

 New England seems to suffer from poor (and short-sighted) energy design.
-The Doomberg Substack has a good summary <a href="https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting" target="blank">here</a>.

-Some snapshots from the Substack, the <em>Boston Globe</em>, and other sources (linked):
+Some snapshots:

-* We're adjacent to one of the most natural gas-rich regions (the Appalachian Basin) but for lack of pipelines /capacity we can't get adequate amounts delivered here.
-So we import LNG (see below) and <a href="https://www.bloomberg.com/news/articles/2022-02-22/new-england-power-plants-burn-most-oil-since-2011-as-gas-soars" target="blank">burn "dirtier" oil to meet "peak winter demand.</a>" This increases emissions.
+* We're adjacent to one of the most natural gas-rich regions (the Appalachian Basin) but for <a href="https://www.bloomberg.com/news/articles/2022-02-22/new-england-power-plants-burn-most-oil-since-2011-as-gas-soars?sref=9Bl7eBfE" target="blank">lack of pipelines/capacity</a> we can't get adequate amounts delivered here.
+So we import LNG (see below) and <a href="https://www.bloomberg.com/news/articles/2022-02-22/new-england-power-plants-burn-most-oil-since-2011-as-gas-soars" target="blank">burn "dirtier" oil</a> at the peak of winter.
+This increases emissions.
 * Because of the archaic Jones Act, we can't ship U.S.-produced LNG (liquified natural gas) from American ports to New England.
 * As a result we're dependent on shipping in LNG from foreign countries which, of course, burns more fossil fuels.
 * Boston Harbor's Everett Marine Terminal imported 60% of its LNG in 2020.
 Historically it's sourced LNG from Norway, Peru, Trinidad and Tobago, and Russia.
 (Massachussetts relies on natgas for two-thirds of its electricity needs.)